5 Practical Dietary Adjustments to Lower Your Risk of Kidney Stones

 High-oxalate foods include:

-Spinach contains particularly high oxalate levels, while broccoli contains lower amounts.
+Spinach has particularly high oxalate levels, while broccoli has lower levels.

 Cooking methods can reduce oxalate content.
-Boiling vegetables and discarding the water removes a portion of oxalates, depending on the vegetable type.
+Boiling vegetables and discarding the water removes some oxalates, depending on the vegetable type.
 Steaming is less effective at reducing oxalate content in the food.

 Lower-oxalate alternatives may be considered when appropriate.
 Options include:

 Tea consumption may be worth considering.
 Black tea contains oxalate.
-Brewing tea for shorter periods may reduce oxalate extraction, or green tea can be an alternative as it contains lower oxalate levels.
+Brewing tea for shorter periods may reduce oxalate extraction; green tea is also an option, as it contains lower oxalate levels.

-Sodium increases calcium excretion in urine, raising stone formation risk.
+Sodium increases urinary calcium excretion, increasing the risk of stone formation.
 Many people consume sodium well above recommended limits.

 Processed foods often contain hidden sodium—bread, breakfast cereals, and canned soups can each contribute hundreds of milligrams per serving.

 Animal protein increases uric acid, calcium, and oxalate in urine while reducing citrate—a combination that promotes stone formation.
-However, protein remains important for health, requiring balance rather than elimination.
+However, protein remains important for health and should be balanced rather than eliminated.

 Fructose increases urinary calcium and oxalate while reducing citrate excretion.
-Sugary drinks pose particular risks—the combination of low fluid value and high fructose creates unfavorable conditions for stone prevention.
+Sugary drinks pose particular risks—the combination of low fluid value and high fructose creates unfavourable conditions for stone prevention.

 Body weight influences stone formation through multiple mechanisms.
-Higher body mass index correlates with increased urinary calcium, oxalate, and uric acid excretion.
+Higher body mass index is associated with increased urinary excretion of calcium, oxalate, and uric acid.

-Consider moderate physical activity for 150 minutes weekly.
-Walking, swimming, or cycling helps maintain healthy weight while promoting overall metabolic health.
-Exercise in air-conditioned environments or during cooler morning hours to minimize dehydration risk.
+Consider engaging in moderate physical activity for 150 minutes per week.
+Walking, swimming, or cycling helps maintain a healthy weight while promoting overall metabolic health.
+Exercise in air-conditioned environments or during cooler morning hours to minimise the risk of dehydration.

 Consider gradual weight loss if overweight.
 Rapid weight loss or crash diets can increase uric acid levels and trigger stone formation.
 Gradual weight loss through sustainable dietary changes and regular activity may be beneficial.

 Consider avoiding prolonged sitting.
-Sedentary behavior affects calcium metabolism and bone health.
-Standing or walking briefly every hour during desk work may be helpful.
-Taking stairs instead of elevators when practical can be considered.
+Sedentary behaviour affects calcium metabolism and bone health.
+Brief standing or walking every hour during desk work may be helpful.
+Taking the stairs instead of the elevator when practical is advisable.

-Certain health conditions increase stone formation likelihood.
+Certain health conditions increase stone formation.
 Identifying and managing these conditions forms part of comprehensive prevention.

 Diabetes and metabolic syndrome alter urinary pH and composition.
-Maintaining blood sugar control through diet, exercise, and medication when prescribed reduces associated stone risk.
+Maintaining blood sugar control through diet, exercise, and, when prescribed, medication reduces the risk of stone formation.

 Gout raises uric acid levels systemically.
-Medications that control gout also reduce uric acid stone formation.
+Medications that control gout also reduce the formation of uric acid stones.
 Follow prescribed treatment regimens consistently.

 Urinary tract infections can promote struvite stone formation.
 Treating infections promptly and addressing underlying causes prevents this stone type.

-Effective kidney stone prevention requires specific strategies tailored to your stone type and metabolic profile.
-Comprehensive metabolic evaluation can identify which dietary modifications will be most beneficial for your situation.
+Effective kidney stone prevention requires tailored strategies based on your stone type and metabolic profile.
+A comprehensive metabolic evaluation can identify which dietary modifications will be most beneficial for your situation.
 Key interventions include maintaining adequate hydration, pairing calcium with oxalate-rich foods, and controlling sodium intake.

-If you are experiencing flank pain, blood in your urine, or have a history of kidney stones, consult with Dr Tan Teck Wei for proper evaluation and personalized prevention strategies.
+If you are experiencing flank pain, blood in your urine, or a history of kidney stones, consult Dr Tan Teck Wei for a proper evaluation, personalised prevention strategies, and comprehensive kidney stones treatment in Singapore.

 MBBS (S’pore)